shovon/shovon/README.md

 ### Hi there 👋

-Currently working on:
+I'm Sal, currently working in the healthcare space during the day.

-- **[Logseq AI Plugin](https://github.com/shovon/logseq-ai)**, a plugin for [Logseq](https://logseq.com/), a note taking app that features backlinking; an insanely useful feature that I rely on heavily
+At night I'm working on **[Logseq AI Plugin](https://github.com/shovon/logseq-ai)**, a plugin for [Logseq](https://logseq.com/), a note taking app that features backlinking; an insanely useful feature that I rely on heavily:

+Past open source projects that I worked on:

 - **[go-eccfrog512ck2](https://github.com/shovon/go-eccfrog512ck2)**, a Go implementation of the EccFrog512ck2 Weierstrass curve family for elliptic curve cryptography
 - **[Hyperguard](https://github.com/shovon/hyperguard)**, an elegant data validation library for TypeScript
 - My blog: [blog.salrahman.com](https://blog.salrahman.com)